yoGhastly/MailerApp/README.md

 # MailerApp
-A mailer app using python, flask, html &amp; css
+A mail app using python, flask, html &amp; css